apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 ufw allow 50002
 ufw status
 ```
-You will also want to look into server security:
+You will also want to look into some basic server security:
   - [How to disable ssh password login](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/)
   - [Fail2Ban](https://github.com/fail2ban/fail2ban)